 Consumer Impacts

 The existing arrangements lead to the smearing of UIG over the last 12 months despite it relating to a different period and this is a difficult concept to explain and to forecast for Consumers.

+[Workgroup views]

+[Add workgroup statement re agreement/disagreement with proposers view]

 What is the current consumer experience and what would the new consumer experience be?

-As noted above the outcome should be a more logical process with an outcome that is more accurate and easily understood by Consumers.
+As noted above, the outcome should be a more logical process with an outcome that is more accurate and easily understood by Consumers.